 - A gift to the Downtown Lynn Cultural District will contribute to the CityhALL initiative, making art and culture more accessible to the community.

-- A grant to the Family and Children’s Service of Greater Lynn, Inc. will contribute to the TEEN SCENE violence prevention and academic enrichment program.
+- A grant to the Family and Children’s Service of Greater Lynn, Inc. funded a violence prevention and academic enrichment program, TEEN SCENE, in summer 2019.

 - The Foundation Trust grant to the Lynn Home for Women will help build capacity at their residential facility.